rewiring-nz/household-model/METHODOLOGY.md

 - Assumes 1% degradation per year, which averages out to 85.22% performance of nameplate capacity over 15 years.
 - Assumes 5% losses in battery to the electronics & wiring within the battery itself
 - Assumes that having a battery results in a 20% discount on the price of grid electricity, as it allows you to buy power at off-peak prices and

+## Vehicles

+- Assumes average distance driven per vehicle per year is 10,950 km, rounded to 210 km per week.
+This is taken from 2019 stats on light passenger and light commercial vehicles from the [Ministry of Transport's Annual Fleet Statistics](https://www.transport.govt.nz/statistics-and-insights/fleet-statistics/annual-fleet-statistics/) for the year 2019, to avoid the anomalies from COVID-19.